Leadership vs. Management

 Differences in Responsibilities

 Observant readers will notice that the final entry in the leadership list is 'All management... (delegated to others...)'.

 - Leadership is (usually*) a bigger responsibility than management and also,

 - Leadership includes the responsibility for the management of the group/situation, which is typically mostly by delegation to others.

-*N.B.
-Management may, of course, be a bigger responsibility than leadership where the scale of a management role is much bigger than the scale of a leadership role, for example, the quality assurance manager for a global corporation compared to the leader of a small independent advertising agency.)
+*Note: Management may, of course, be a bigger responsibility than leadership where the scale of a management role is much bigger than the scale of a leadership role, for example, the quality assurance manager for a global corporation compared to the leader of a small independent advertising agency.

-Also, it is important to note again that many managers are also leaders, and so will be doing, or perhaps will be asked to do, things which appear in the leadership list.
+Also, it is important to note again that many managers are also leaders, and so will be doing or perhaps will be asked to do, things that appear on the leadership list.

-Where a manager does things which appear in the leadership list, then actually he or she is leading, as well as managing.
+Where a manager does things that appear in the leadership list when actually he or she is leading, as well as managing.

 James Scouller has an additional and helpful viewpoint on the distinction between leadership and management: He says: